Republicanism in the United Kingdom: Wealth

 The monarchy is in possession of vast wealth and assets.
 Charles III has numerous royal residences, including palaces, castles and estates.
 Republicans claim that this means the monarch is not in touch with the lives of everyday people, such as those suffering from the cost of living crisis.

 Race

-Since a non-white person is unable to become head of state for the foreseeable future, some critics, such as Peter Tatchell, have argued that the monarchy of the United Kingdom is incompatible with the multiracial and multicultural British society of the 21st century, and therefore unintentionally a racist institution.
+Since it is still unlikely that a non-white person will ascend to the throne for the foreseeable future, some critics, such as Peter Tatchell, have argued that the monarchy of the United Kingdom is incompatible with the multiracial and multicultural British society of the 21st century, and therefore unintentionally a racist institution.

 The British monarchy is intimately linked to the history of slavery and colonialism, from funding slave voyages to being the face of imperialism.
 This has prompted some commentators, such as Kehinde Andrews, to argue that the British monarchy is irreparably racist, being "one of the most powerful symbols of Whiteness and colonial nostalgia".
 He considers the popularity of the monarchy to be a barrier to white Brits confronting their imperialist past.